Upcoming Meetings

 Steven M. Stegman

 Steve Stegman has deep roots in Lambertville.
 An avid collector of pop culture items and classic toys, he opened his first store, Boomerbilia, in town in 1986.
 It later became the largest collectible emporium in the northeast, known as the 5 & Dime.
 During these years, Steve used his skills to enhance the economic vitality of the City while preserving its rich history and the quality of life.
-Formerly a city councilman for 17 years, Steve has been involved with a list of projects to enhance Lambertville life: the traffic calming project; a bike and pedestrian safety program; streetscape improvement project; decorative sidewalk trash & recycling receptacles and improved lighting; the creation of the City Square public space at the corner of Bridge and South Union Streets.; the adaptive reuse and preservation of many buildings including such Historic Landmarks as the A.H.
+A city councilman for over 21 years, Steve has been involved with a list of projects to enhance Lambertville life: the traffic calming project; a bike and pedestrian safety program; streetscape improvement project; decorative sidewalk trash & recycling receptacles and improved lighting; the creation of the City Square public space at the corner of Bridge and South Union Streets.; the adaptive reuse and preservation of many buildings including such Historic Landmarks as the A.H.
 Holcombe House, now City Hall; the ACME Market, now known as the Phillip L. Pittore Justice Center: and the Lilly Mansion, home of the Lambertville Free Public Library.
 Steve joined the Lambertville Chamber of Commerce in 1990 and chaired the Chamber's Annual Shad Festival.
 Under his seventeen-year direction, the all-volunteer festival was awarded Best Event three times by the New Jersey Office of Travel & Tourism.
 During that period, the Shad Festival Poster Auction raised over $300,000 for art scholarships to local high school students.
-Steve lives on Studdiford Street with his partner of many years, Paul, and their Miniature Schnauzer Garbo, who knows more people in Lambertville than Steve and Paul combined.

 Benedetta Lambert